wacl-york/quant-tools/README.md

 # QUANT tools

-Tools for working with QUANT data, including example code for loading the data into Python and performing basic analysis.
+Tools for working with QUANT data, either directly from the CSV files or from the cleaned database.
+Example code is included for loading the data into Python and performing basic analysis.

+# Reading data from CSV

-# Installation
+## Installation

 Download `load_data.py` and place it in your working directory or somewhere where it can be imported.

-# Example usage
+## Example usage

 Firstly import the `load_data` function.